Chavez's return to Cuba for treatment rattles Venezuela

 “His physical state is normal; loss of weight reasonable; high tension constant; abdominal nausea and pains; good emotional state but with variable depression; tolerable pain thresholds and reaction to treatment applied.
 He’s rested in recent days and had little pressure from government functions.”

-Venezuelan officials, who frequently denounce Bocaranda as a gossip and liar, gave no details of Chavez’s health.
-One medical source with knowledge of his treatment said the HBOT may last several months and was a common “palliative treatment.”
+Venezuelan officials, who frequently decry Bocaranda as a gossip and liar, gave no details of Chavez’s health.
+One medical source with knowledge of Chavez’s treatment said the HBOT may last several months and was a common “palliative treatment.”

-Opposition leader Henrique Capriles, who ran against Chavez in the presidential poll, sent him best wishes for a “long life” but also urged greater transparency.

-“Nobody wants to play the rumor game,” he told reporters.
-“Venezuelans should be told with total transparency what the situation is, what’s the extent of this treatment.
-That’s the way it should be in Venezuela and how it is in other countries.”
+An opposition leader, Henry Ramos Allup, demanded transparency from the government.
+“The president’s illness is a matter of state.
+The country has the right to know how exactly how serious it is,” he said.

-Given investor hopes for a more market-friendly government, Venezuela’s widely traded bonds rose for a second day.
+Given investor hopes for a more market-friendly government, Venezuela’s widely traded bonds not surprisingly have risen.

-The benchmark Global 27 bond and state oil company PDVSA’s closely watched 2022 bond were both at year-high prices of $93.44 and $111.75 respectively.

-“If we reference the past price action to treatments in Cuba, there was a pattern of buying on his departure to Cuba and selling on his return to Venezuela,” Siobhan Morden, managing director at Jefferies & Co., said in a research note.

-Additional reporting by Mario Naranjo, Eyanir Chinea and Diego Ore; Editing by Bill Trott
+Additional reporting by Mario Naranjo and Diego Ore; Editing by Bill Trott